HacktivistRO/HostileSubBruteForcer/README.md

 ----------
 Bruteforce subdomains for subdomains takeover and enumerate the service pointing to.

-The original script [@Nahamsec/HostileSubBruteForcer](https://github.com/nahamsec/HostileSubBruteforcer) had only five services to check for.
-I added twenty-one more services that can be tested!
+The original script [@Nahamsec/HostileSubBruteForcer](https://github.com/nahamsec/HostileSubBruteforcer) had the five most popular services to check for.
+I added twenty-one more services to be tested!

 Installation and Usage
 ----------